 When the position of the neighboring block is out of the left or right picture boundaries or the position of neighboring block’s motion vector is outside the boundary of picture, the motion vector candidate is excluded from the candidate list.
 Therefore, in the case of the CU adjacent to the picture boundary, the coding efficiency is reduced as compared with the other blocks due to the lack of merge candidates.

-To alleviate this problem, this contribution employs a wrap-around motion prediction candidate which is a motion vector of the block of wrap-around offset position into the candidate list for the blocks adjacent to the picture boundary.
+To alleviate this problem, this contribution employs a wrap-around motion vector prediction candidate which is a motion vector of the block of wrap-around offset position into the candidate list for the blocks adjacent to the picture boundary.

 The boundary of the picture, in general, belongs to a background, and the motion of the background is likely to be denoted a global motion.
 If so, the motions of the left and right boundary regions in a picture are similar.
 In addition, the picture reformed om ERP or PERP formats has higher motion similarity than in non-360 pictures because the left and right picture boundaries are connected to each other.
 In VVC6.0, the horizontal wrap-around motion compensation technology has already been adopted [2].